SECURITYMADEINLU/DNS_WS/README.md

 # New DNS workshop

+## Name change proposal
+DNS Workshop is misleading.
+Content goes beyond DNS, and title should be more attractive and understanble by young target.
+Proposals listed hereafter.
+Feel free to add some.

+- NavCode
+- Virtual Online Codex
+- Dynamic Internet Diary
+- Secure Internet Map Making
+- Tech behind the Net
+- The dark side of the Net
+- The other side of the Internet
+- ...

 ## License:
 The game concept, content, support documentation and all required documentation is licensed under a creative common CC 4.0 CC-BY-SA license